 Bridging community development across Pratt Institute's diverse disciplines.

 The Center is now accepting proposals for projects for the 2018-2019 school year that relate to neighborhood planning, economic development, community design, affordable housing, sustainable development, and/or other urban issues confronting low- and moderate-income communities in New York City.
-(See the “Project Eligibility” and “Evaluation Criteria” sections for more information.)
-In keeping with Pratt Center’s approach of closely partnering with communities to help solve local problems, applicants must propose a project that directly serves a non-profit community- based organization, including but not limited to community development corporations, issue-based advocacy organizations, merchants associations, or other types of neighborhood-based and neighborhood-serving advocacy groups.
+(See the “Project Eligibility” and “Evaluation Criteria” sections below for more information, as well as the link to the online application.)
+In keeping with Pratt Center’s approach of closely partnering with communities to help solve local problems, applicants must propose a project that directly serves a community client: a non-profit community- based organization, including but not limited to community development corporations, issue-based advocacy organizations, merchants associations, or other types of neighborhood-based and neighborhood-serving advocacy groups.
 Applicants can propose a project with a group they already know and with whom they already work, or with a group that is new to them.

 Pratt Institute faculty (including adjuncts, visiting instructors, part-time and full-time professors), full-time and part-time administrators, and students (full-time or part-time, undergraduate or graduate) are eligible to apply.
 Partnerships between faculty and students and between people in different departments are strongly encouraged.

-Award amounts are between $1,000 and $10,000 per project.
+Award amounts are up to $12,000 per project.
 Awards will be disbursed to faculty members in the form of a stipend and to students as part of their Pratt Institute financial aid package.
-Application requests should not exceed $10,000 total; Pratt Center reserves the right to offer partial funding to some applicants.
+Application requests should not exceed $12,000 total; Pratt Center reserves the right to offer partial funding to some applicants.
 A detailed budget is requested as part of the application.
 Applicants are encouraged to make use of the budget template provided.

-The deadline for proposals is Thursday, March 1st, 2018 for projects that will take place between September 2018 and June 2019.
+The deadline for proposals is Saturday, March 31st, 2018 at 5pm for projects that will take place between September 2018 and June 2019.
 We will consider projects that occur during Summer 2018 as well, but stipends will not be available for disbursement until Fall 2018.
 A panel of reviewers from Pratt Center and Pratt Institute will evaluate proposals for their feasibility, capacity to meet the project’s stated goals, and commitment to advancing equitable and sustainable urban development.
-Final selections will be announced by late March.
+Final selections will be announced by early May.